ysoheilifar/openvpn-as-restrictions/README.md

 # bypass OpenVPN Access Server restrictions

 > [!CAUTION]
-> This method for education purposes.
+> This method for educational purposes.

 ### What is OpenVPN Access Server
 OpenVPN Access Server is a convenient tool that is installed on the server in a couple of commands and allows you to comfortably work with clients: change subnets, profiles, passwords and other settings.
 Doing all this manually would be much more difficult.